Home Study Opportunities for International Students in New Zealand: The 2026 ROI Guide for Indian Families

 You must show NZD $20,000 for every year of study to cover living costs, plus enough to cover your tuition fees and return airfare.
 For a one-year Master’s program, this usually totals around NZD $45,000–$50,000 depending on the tuition fee.

-4. Can I change my course or provider after getting the visa?
 In 2026, rules for changing providers have tightened.
 If you lower your study level or change institutions, you will likely need to apply for a new student visa rather than a simple variation of conditions.

 5. Is a Post-Study Work Visa (PSWV) still available after graduation?